wp-plugins/videowhisper-live-streaming-integration/readme.txt

 == Changelog ==

+= 4.27.3 =
+* Improved admin settings with tabs and more options
+* Control access by roles, ID, email
+* Limit broadcasting and watch time per channel
+* Premium channels with better features and quality
+* Transcoding for iPhone / iPad support
+* Toggle Logo/Watermark
+* Channel statistics
+* Broadcast directly from backend without widget
+* Broadcast link only for logged in users

 = 4.27 =
 * Broadcaster application v4.27
 * Insert online channel snapshots in posts and pages with [videowhisper livesnapshots] shortcode